ameliadz/P2-NYT-Books-App/README.md

 ![hierarchy](https://user-images.githubusercontent.com/47397924/56769016-fde92a00-677d-11e9-8067-37fea2290f07.jpeg)

 ### Minimum Viable Product
-- At minimum, this app will fetch current NYT bestseller lists, then use that information to get additional information (cover art and ratings) from Goodreads, and render the books on the list to the page.
+- This app fetches current NYT bestseller lists, then uses that information to get additional information (cover art and ratings) from Goodreads, and renders the books on the list to the page.
 - Also hopefully it'll look nice.

 ### External Resources